-A) As required by the Commercial Companies Law, we report that:

-- i. the Company has maintained proper accounting records and the financial statements are in agreement therewith; - ii. the financial information included in the Directors' Report is consistent with the financial statements; - iii. nothing has come to our attention which causes us to believe that the Company has, during the year, breached any of the applicable provisions of the Commercial Companies Law or the items of its Memorandum and Articles of Association which would have a material adverse effect on its activities for the year ended 31 December 2021 or its financial position as at that date; and - iv. satisfactory explanations and information have been provided to us by the management in response to all our requests.
+- A) As required by the Commercial Companies Law, we report that: - i. the Company has maintained proper accounting records and the financial statements are in agreement therewith; - ii. the financial information included in the Directors' Report is consistent with the financial statements; - iii. nothing has come to our attention which causes us to believe that the Company has, during the year, breached any of the applicable provisions of the Commercial Companies Law or the items of its Memorandum and Articles of Association which would have a material adverse effect on its activities for the year ended 31 December 2022 or its financial position as at that date; and - iv. satisfactory explanations and information have been provided to us by the management in response to all our requests. - B) As required by the Ministry of Industry and Commerce in its letter dated 30 January 2020 in respect of Article (8) of Section (2) of Chapter (1) of the Bahrain Corporate Governance Code, we report that the Company: - i. has appointed a corporate governance officer; and - ii. has a Board of Directors approved written guidance and procedures for corporate governance.